 One of Dmitri’s key concerns is that too many companies appear to be waiting until January to get their compliance operations up to speed.
 He believes that in the Crypto business, you will achieve the best results from being pro-active rather than waiting for regulations to be sprung on you.

-Why has Europe suddenly chosen to regulate its crypto industry
+Why has Europe suddenly chosen to regulate its crypto industry and impose crypto regulation

 The main reason is that European Crypto exchanges have processed a much higher volume of illicit transactions in comparison to regions that have been subject to stricter regulations.
 The US, by contrast, shows little or no illegal activity on their exchanges due to the regulations that have been in place for years.
 Criminal elements have widely abused European exchanges because of the absence of laws such as 5ALMD